ralfw/exercises_in_programming_problem_solving/sudoku/README.md

 In order to gain some experience playing Sudoku I played it online [here](https://sudoku.game) and [here](https://www.websudoku.com).

-### Function to deliver
+### The deliverable
-The Sudoku solver can look quite simple:
+The Sudoku solver can look quite simple.
+A single function will do:

 `int[,] Solve(int[,] puzzle)`

 The interface with the outside world needs to be just a square integer matrix with a width being the square of some (e.g. 4 (n=2), 9 (n=3), 16 (n=4)).
 Each array element represents a cell of the puzzle.
 Cells not set in the puzzle contain 0.
 All other cells contain a number in the range of 1 .. n x n.

 A matrix with all cells set to a number in that range is returned as the solution.
 If none can be found an exception is thrown.
 Only square matrixes with a size > 1 can be processed; other matrixes cause an exception.

+That seems to be the minimal surface for the solution.
+None of its internal workings or data structures should leak to the outside.

 The function only returns a single result even if multiple results might exist.
 Picking the first result found during the solution process is fine.